DonaldET/DemoDev/README.md

 Elance | _diagonal_ | Square matrix diagonal elements list generator Gap | _gap cart_ | A sample shopping cart implementation with pricing strategies
 GE | _gesail twowriters_ | Has two threads alternately incrementing a counter; uses multiple counter implementations, and includes unit tests and a runnable jar
-GE | _geturner binarysearch_ | compare a recursive and iterative solution to the classical binary search algorithm
+GE | _geturner binarysearch_ | compare a recursive and iterative solution to the classical binary search algorithm; includes example of the _template pattern_.

 ##Sub-Project Hacks